BLOOMINGTON -- This town knows death -- usually by trucks.

 Houses were raised just yards from the tracks -- even though the town sits at the bottom of Backbone Mountain and one of the longest steep downhill tracks east of the Mississippi River -- because the trains of that era were not very long or very fast.

-For decades, Bloomington -- named for the early-blooming flowers in the area -- was a stop along the busy east-west route, spawning an almost bustling town with merchants, an ice-cream parlor and hotel.
+For decades, Bloomington -- named for the early-blooming flowers in the area -- was a stop along the busy east-west route, spawning an almost bustling town with merchants, an ice-cream parlor and a hotel.

 These days, the trains still pull through, but they never stop -- the Bloomington station is long gone.
 Every 24 hours, a half-dozen trains pass, often 80 cars filled with coal.
 Few people in Bloomington notice.